Virus pummels French Polynesia, straining ties with Paris

 “We need help.
 We have said it before: we cannot get by without it,” Tony Tekuataoa, the head of emergency services at the French Polynesia Hospital Center in Tahiti, told local television.

-More than 330 people are currently hospitalized with the virus, including 55 in intensive care – well beyond the territory’s capacity.
+More than 330 people are hospitalized with the virus, including 55 in intensive care – well beyond the territory’s capacity.

 Beds, mattresses, oxygen cylinders, oxygen concentrators: Everything is lacking.
 With 15 to 20 new deaths per day, funeral directors can no longer meet the demands of families.
 The macabre dance of ambulances and coffins animates local media coverage.